 Work as a computer systems analyst can be both lucrative and fulfilling.
-These professionals earn a median salary of $93,730 per year, according to the Bureau of Labor Statistics (BLS).
-BLS reports the lowest 10 percent of earners working as computer systems analysts made less than $56,510, while the highest 10 percent of earners made over $152,000.
+These professionals earn a median salary of $93,730 per year, according BLS.
+It reports the lowest 10 percent of earners working as computer systems analysts made less than $56,510.
+The highest 10 percent of earners made over $152,000.

 Management of companies and enterprises: $96,170

 The highest-paying industry for this occupation is information.
 However, both management of companies and computer systems design offer comparable wages.
 Computer systems analysts working in government earn the lowest wages among the top five industries.

 Another factor impacting earnings for computer systems analysts is geographic location.
 The top-paying areas for this occupation include: